Diggs Revol Dog Crate (Small/Medium)

 Budget for replacement.

-Even the best products wear out faster with a very-high dog like the Flat-Coated Retriever.
-Factor replacement costs into your purchase decision -- it is better to buy a durable mid-range product twice than a premium product that still wears out.
+Even the best products wear out faster with a very-high-energy dog like the Flat-Coated Retriever.
+Factor replacement costs into your decision -- it's better to buy a solid mid-range product twice than a premium one that still wears out.

 Read reviews from other Flat-Coated Retriever owners.

-Generic product reviews tell you about the product.
+Generic reviews tell you about the product.
 Reviews from Flat-Coated Retriever owners tell you about the product *with your breed*.
-Filter Amazon reviews by searching for "Flat-Coated Retriever" within the review section.
+Filter Amazon reviews by searching "Flat-Coated Retriever" -- it's the closest thing to breed-specific testing data you'll find.

 Our Recommendations